loicreynier/igloo/.github/README.md

 Home baked configurations for all my systems and user environments.
 Using [Nix], [flakes], [flake parts] and [Home Manager].
+Also contains raw configuration files and scripts for ~~cringe~~ non-Nix systems.

 [Nix]: https://nixos.org
 [flakes]: https://nixos.wiki/wiki/Flakes